- GRI 102-1: Name of the organization

 our website.
 They oversee

 execution of our corporate governance and sustainability strategy throughout the year.

-Investor Relations, the office of the Corporate Secretary, the office of the Chief Responsibility Officer, the Corporate Vice President and the General Counsel collaborate to execute Edwards’ corporate governance strategy.
+The Executive Leadership Team, Investor Relations, the office of the Corporate Secretary, and the office of the Chief Responsibility Officer collaborate to execute Edwards’ corporate governance strategy

 Edwards’ Information Security team executes the company’s cybersecurity strategy and has the support needed to enact key initiatives in a timely and expedited manner using a risk-based approach.
 Edwards’ Chief Information Officer updates the Chief Financial Officer on a monthly basis, the Executive Leadership team and the CEO receive quarterly updates, and the Board of Directors receives periodic updates.

 Edwards evaluates corporate governance personnel using compensation mechanisms such as awarding long-term incentives.
 To evaluate our Board of Directors, our Compensation Committee submits recommendations to our CEO who evaluates individuals based on their performance management objectives.
 Additionally, we view our stock performance as a way in which our strategy is being evaluated by shareholders.

 Our Board and ELT are incentivized to promote best corporate governance practices through performance management objectives which influence compensation.
 Additionally, our Board conducts self- and peer-evaluations annually that are prepared for and tailored to each Board member by the General Counsel.